Insights: Articles & Resources by Oliver Inc.

-Whether you need a standard four-color process or eight-color printing in a single pass, litho brings colors to life, capturing the nuances and fine details required by today’s packaging standards.
+Whether you need a standard, four-color process or eight-color printing in a single pass, litho brings colors to life, capturing the nuances and fine details required by today’s packaging standards.
 Extended gamut printing can also be employed to match your brand’s custom spot colors with tremendous accuracy.

-Offset can be well understood by one axiom: ink and water don’t mix.
+Offset can be well understood by one axiom: Ink and water don’t mix.

 It’s difficult to outperform the high-end quality and affordability of offset printing.
 Here are a few reasons why it might be right for your packaging situation.

 Large print runs.
 Although offset has greater upfront overhead because of the need for plates and the make-ready process, it’s incredibly cost-effective for large volumes.
-Keep in mind this doesn’t just mean large amounts of printed packaging, but refers to large quantities of the same imagery.
+Keep in mind this doesn’t just mean large amounts of printed packaging, but large quantities of the same imagery.

-Once you get past the setup costs associated with traditional printing, each subsequent piece of print becomes less expensive—which is why offset is preferred for large print runs, especially when you consider the next point.
+Once you get past the set-up costs associated with traditional printing, each subsequent piece of print becomes less expensive—which is why offset is preferred for large print runs, especially when you consider the next point.

 Brilliant quality.
-Offset printing produces rich, accurate color and high-quality images with sharp typefaces and fine details from the first folding carton to the last.
+Offset printing produces rich, accurate color, and high-quality images with sharp typefaces and fine details from the first folding carton to the last.
 The printer controls the ink flow to maintain sharp details.
 So, if you have complex imagery or visual design in your packaging, offset printing makes a lot of sense.

 It’s the quality and cost-effectiveness over medium to large volumes that make offset printing the industry standard.
 But the possibilities of digital printing have given customers more options for their packaging.